japila-books/apache-spark-internals/docs/scheduler/TaskContext.md

 stageId(): Int
 ----

-ID of the xref:scheduler:Stage.adoc[Stage] the task belongs to
+ID of the scheduler:Stage.md[Stage] the task belongs to

 Used when...FIXME